 Fine food and pub grub, gastro and gourmet, Edinburgh has it all when it comes to eating out.
 Our guide to the city’s restaurants includes hip cafés and swish hotels for every taste and budget.

-Whether it's the city centre, next to Edinburgh Castle, or Princes Street, or on the outskirts of town, we have the right hotel for you.
-Flying in for a business trip and we've hotels next to Edinburgh Airport.
+Whether it's the Edinburgh city centre, next to Edinburgh Castle, or Princes Street, or the outskirts of town, we have the right hotel for you.
+Flying in on business and we've hotels next to Edinburgh Airport.
 And if you're looking for a family-friendly hotel for a weekend break we have those aswell.